Styling Your Industrial Living Room

 The table is constructed with a solid wood walnut table top which is beautifully mounted on brass x-shaped legs.
 The measurements are 51″ Wide / 27″ deep / 13″ Tall.
-This slick, modern accessory totally compliments the industrial living room design.
-Shop The Look
+This slick, modern accessory totally complements the industrial living room design.

 Extra furniture for your industrial living room design

 You might have room for a credenza, even a few wooden shelves to go on the wall or a large display cabinet.
 Again, gather ideas from the internet and put together a mood board and see where it leads you.

 Draw out a rough plan of your industrial-style living room on graph paper and see if the items that you like are going to fit in the area.